-Class of 2025,
+Class of 2026,

 We hope this section helps you navigate the complexities of financial matters specific to your clerkship year at the University of Colorado School of Medicine.
-If you have questions or concerns about your financial aid please call or email me.
-The information included in this section is accurate as of June 20, 2022 and is subject to change without notification.
+If you have questions or concerns about your financial aid please reach out to me.
+The information included in this section is accurate as of June 9th, 2023 and is subject to change without notification.